PeaPodDevs/MetalXR/README.md

 You can download the latest disk image from our [Releases](https://github.com/PeaPodDevs/MetalXR) page.

 ## What are the requirements?
-As of now, we only support standalone* Android headsets (Meta Quest, Pico Neo, etc) because of limitations with macOS USB and DisplayPort handling.Feel
+As of now, we only support standalone* Android headsets (Meta Quest, Pico Neo, etc) because of limitations with macOS USB and DisplayPort handling.

 As a minimum, you'll want:
 - A machine running **macOS Ventura 13.0 or later**